An ancient Ricci flow emerging from Taub-Bolt: Introduction

 In particular,

 \end{theorem}

 The construction of the Ricci flow of Theorem \ref{mainthm} will only be possible because of the solution $h$ of equation (\ref{lambdaeq}).

 Theorem \ref{Has1} holds for compact manifolds, and it is not yet known whether a similar result holds in general for non-compact manifolds.
 However, recently an analogous result has been proven for asymptotically locally Euclidean Ricci flat metrics \cite{Alix2}.
-Also, Takahashi \cite{Tak1} constructs an ancient solution coming out of the asymptotically locally flat Euclidean Schwarzschild metric.
+Recently, Kim and Ozuch \cite{kim2025ricciflowalfmanifolds} proved the Taub-Bolt metric is dynamically in the sense that there is Ricci flow with initial condition arbitrarily close to the Taub-Bolt metric which does not flow back to Taub-Bolt, using a Perelman's $\lambda$-functional adapted to the ALF setting.
+The proof of Theorem \ref{mainthm} does not use their $\lambda$-functional, but instead obtains the ancient solution via a hands-on approach.
+Also, Takahashi \cite{Tak1} constructs an ancient solution coming out of the ALF Euclidean Schwarzschild metric.